 Japan looted for the benefit of the Moons.
 Complaints reach over $1billion.

 information from the National Network of Lawyers Against Spiritual Sales (Japan)

-Here is an updated report on recorded complaints from Japanese citizens against the Unification Church’s “Spiritual Sales”.
+The above chart shows recorded complaints from Japanese citizens against the FFWPU / Unification Church’s “Spiritual Sales”.
 This abomination goes back decades.

 Column 1 Complaints recorded by Organizations in Tokyo

 Column 2 Complaints recorded by Organizations outside Tokyo